 - 2. Purpose. - a.
 It is hereby declared to be the public policy of this State to encourage the development and deployment of broadband infrastructure to better serve the public and further industrial economic development in this State.
 The State recognizes that both fixed and mobile, including satellite, broadband infrastructure are a necessary foundation for an innovative economy.
 To achieve the vision of ubiquitous broadband throughout the State, broadband must be - i.
 Available.
-Broadband should be available to accomplish necessary goals from a technology-neutral perspective; - ii.
-Affordable.
+Broadband should be available to accomplish necessary goals from a technology-neutral perspective; - Affordable.
 For broadband to be available, it must be both affordable for the consumer to purchase and the provider to offer.
 The State understands that what is affordable may differ for different areas of the State; and - iii.
 Ample.
-Broadband is considered ample if it provides enough bandwidth to meet personal, business, educational, and economic
+Broadband is considered ample if it provides enough bandwidth to meet personal, business, educational, and economic development needs and is capable of expansion to meet future needs. - b.
+Additionally, the State finds that broadband is - i.
+Key and vital infrastructure to the State; and

-&lt;sup>1 The State Model Code Working Group recognizes that many of the barriers to broadband infrastructure deployment involve circumstances beyond the jurisdiction of the federal government and so this Model Code addresses options that are within the jurisdiction of State governments to adopt.
-The Broadband Deployment Advisory Committee believes that States are key drivers of change and that considering model codes may be necessary to reduce local barriers and speed the deployment of broadband services.
+1 The State Model Code Working Group recognizes that many of the barriers to deployment of broadband infrastructure involve circumstances beyond the jurisdiction of the federal government, and so this model code addresses solutions that are within the jurisdiction of State governments to adopt.
 Moreover, the Working Group acknowledges that all States are different and that there is no one size fits all solutions to broadband deployment.
-For example, States will have different preferences regarding local control and have different authorities within their constitutions.
-Some States' constitutions will not allow them to pass legislation that preempts local governments.
-Therefore, this Model Code is not a single solution document but is structured as a severable collection of independent proposals that address various aspects of deployment that a State may face.
-The Working Group encourages each State to review the Model Code and adopt those portions of the Model Code which best address the realities on the ground in each respective State.
-The Working Group also suggests that Tribes may wish to consider adopting a version of the Model Code appropriate to their circumstances.
+Therefore, this Model Code is not a single solution document but is structured as a severable collection of independent proposals that address various aspects of deployment that a state may face.
+The Working Group encourages each State to review the Model Code and adopt those portions of the Model Code which best address the realities on the ground in each respective state.